Roland J. Regan collection

 Abstract

-The collection documents Roland J. Regan's service in the U.S. Army during World War II.
-It consists primarily of photographs taken by Regan in England, France, and Germany.
-It also includes U.S. Army memorabilia and German military artifacts.
+Collection documents Roland J. Regan's service in the 348th Engineer Combat Battalion in the U.S. Army during World War II.
+It consists primarily of photographs taken by Regan in England, France, and Germany from 1943-1945.
+It also includes U.S. Army memorabilia, German military artifacts, Irish printed material and ephemera, and materials related to firefighting.

 Arrangement

-The Roland J. Regan collection is arranged into three series: I. Artifacts, II.
-Photographs, and III.
-Printed material.
+The Roland J. Regan collection is arranged into three series: I. Artifacts; II.
+Photographs; and III.
+Printed material and ephemera.

 Provenance